Jing-Gu/dev-journal/docs/cs/language.md

 The computer responds only to a predetermined set of known commands, known as **instruction list**, aka IL.
 The IL is, in fact, the alphabet of a machine language.
 This is the simplest and most primary set of symbols we can use to give commands to a computer.
 It's the computer's mother tongue.

+Computers use 0 and 1, which is so called **bits** or **binary digits**.
+That's to say, computers speak binary using bits.

+## ASCII ("ass key")
+Abbreviated from American Standard Code for Information Interchange.
+ASCII codes represent **text** in computers, telecommunications equipment, and other devices.
+Most modern character-encoding schemes are based on ASCII.

+ASCII is an **8-bit** code.
+That is, it uses eight bits to represent a letter or a punctuation mark.
+Eight bits are called a **byte**.
+A binary code with eight digits, such as 1101 10112, can be stored in one byte of computer memory.

+For example letter A

+→ ASCII code: 065

+→ Binary: 01000001 (a byte)

+ASCII has max possibility 256 (2 power in 8), but not enough to express everything such as Asian languages, or emoji.
+That's why **unicode** was invented.

+e.g. The decimal number representing emoji "face with tears of joy" is 128514.

 ## Source code and source file
 To bridge between humain and computer, we need a language which humain can write and computers can execute, one that is far more complex than machine language and yet far simpler than natural language.
 Such languages are called **high-level programming languages**.